Galerie Richard

 Joseph NECHVATAL has been represented by GR since 2008.

-Jean-Luc and Takako Richard are very pleased to announce that they represent Dan HAYS, born in 1966 in London.
+Jean-Luc and Takako Richard are very happy to announce that they represent Thomas ZITZWITZ.

 From 07.04.2021 – 06.03.2022 the Borusan Contemporary Art Center, exhibits “Les Abîmes”, 2006 by Hervé HEUZÉ.
 “Hervé HEUZÉ places at the center of his work a monument made of mesh, which stretches deep in the sea, rising towards the surface like woven pyramids of fishnets, with threads that get tangled as it approaches the light.
 HEUZÉ unites two abimes, namely those that expand from the surface to the bottom of the sea and from the horizon to the uppermost level of the atmosphere.”
 Text written by Borusan Contemporary